OluwadareLab/ParticleChromo3D/README.md

 **1. Content of folders:**
 -----------------------------------------------------------
 src: Python Source Code and utility's used
+input-and-models: Synthetic and Real Hi-C datasets used
+Results: Output Structions generated for all the experiemnts performed.

 **2. Hi-C Data used in this study:**
 -----------------------------------------------------------